How to dress like a British Gentleman

 Nothing epitomises British style quite like the small details.
 Accessories are a chance to add a touch of colour; investing in well-made pieces in luxury fabrics doesn’t need to cost the earth, and will add understated elegance to your outfit.

-The Tie: Matched To The Shirt
+The Tie: Pair To The Shirt

 Choosing the right tie will inject colour and personality into your style without overshadowing the classic British style.
 When matching a tie to your tattersall shirt, pick out one of the overcheck colours.